 \paragraph{Mechanism for `fracture' nucleation}

 Our central observation in Figs.~\ref{fig:push}(a,b) is that increasing $\sigma$ above the critical point $\sigma_c$ leads to a smaller and smaller cutoff $A_c$ and $S_c$ for the distribution $P(A)$ and $P(S)$.
 At first glance this is surprising, since at large stresses one may expect avalanches to be bigger.
-In fact, this cutoff signifies that large avalanches run away, and lead to macroscopic slip (not shown in these distributions).
+In fact, this cutoff signifies that large avalanches run away, and lead to macroscopic slip (not included in these distributions).
 Thus the cutoff $A_c$ and $S_c$ characterise the size of the avalanches required to nucleate a macroscopic slip event.

 We now propose a scaling relationship for $A_c$ as a function of $\sigma-\sigma_c$.
-We posit that $\sigma_c$ is the maximal stress that the frictional layer can carry in the presence of large inertial mechanical noise.
-Consider now triggering an avalanche at $\sigma>\sigma_c$.
-Avalanches are compact objects (as $d_f>1$), imposing that each block yields many times and induces a large inertial mechanical noise.
-On average, this will reduce the stress inside the avalanche to $\sigma_c$ (see sketch of Fig.~\ref{fig:push_scaling_A}(a)), while at large distance the stress remains $\sigma > \sigma_c$.
+We posit that $\sigma_c$ is the maximum stress that the frictional layer can locally carry in the presence of endogenous inertial mechanical noise.
+This noise is generated by the ballistic pulses of stress emitted by failing blocks when the interface is in the process of plastically rearranging locally.
+Now consider triggering an avalanche at $\sigma>\sigma_c$.
+Avalanches are compact objects (as $d_f>1$), implying that each block yields many times, inducing a large inertial mechanical noise.
+On average, this will reduce the stress inside the avalanche to $\sigma_c$ (see sketch of Fig.~\ref{fig:push_scaling_A}(a)), while at large distances from the avalanche the stress remains $\sigma > \sigma_c$.
 This mismatch leads to stress concentrations at avalanche's edges proportional to a stress intensity factor $(\sigma - \sigma_c)\sqrt{A}$.
-As postulated by Griffith \citep{Anderson05,Griffith1921}, a fracture instability\footnote{Note that in contrast to a real crack, which cannot carry any stress, a stress $\sigma_c$ can still be carried during macroscopic slip.} will take place when the intensity factor reaches a threshold, implying:
+As postulated by Griffith \citep{Anderson05,Griffith1921}, a fracture instability\footnote{Note that in contrast to an opening crack, which cannot carry any stress, a stress $\sigma_c$ can still be carried during macroscopic slip.} will take place when the intensity factor reaches a threshold, implying: